 Mr. Savikataaq (interpretation): Thank you, Mr. Speaker.
-I hope everyone here is having a good day.
+I say "good day" to the people of Arviat.

 (interpretation ends) Mr. Speaker, I would like to question the Minister of Community and Government Services.
-This pertains to when my colleague, MLA Ms. Brewster was questioning the minister on the Building Code Act yesterday as pertaining to cabins.
+This pertains to when my colleague, MLA Ms. Brewster, was questioning the minister on the Building Code Act yesterday as it pertains to cabins.

-The minister replied, and I'll quote from the Blues; I am aware that these are unedited.
+The minister replied and I'll quote from the Blues; I am aware that these are unedited.
 I will quote from the Blues from March 6.
-The minister stated "for traditional activities, hunting camps or fishing camps or other similar buildings used for traditional activities that are not used or intended to be for commercial purpose are exempt from the building code as such."
+The minister stated, "for traditional activities, hunting camps or fishing camps, and other similar buildings used for traditional activities that are not used or intended to be for commercial purposes, these are exempt from building permits..."

-Mr. Speaker, I would like to know under what section of the Building Code Act that the exemption exists, because I would like to find it, because that it is good news that cabins and other building structures that hunters use, or shacks around their home, or storage facilities for their equipment, if they would be exempt too.
+Mr. Speaker, I would like to know under what section of the Building Code Act where the exemption exists because I would like to find it.
+It is good news that cabins and other building structures that hunters use or shacks around their homes or storage facilities for their equipment, if they would be exempt too.
 Under what section is the exemption of the Nunavut Building Code Act?
 Thank you, Mr. Speaker.